LoginRadius/engineering-portal/content/identity/what-is-single-sign-on/index.md

 **1. What is an example of SSO?**

-The best example of SSO login is Google’s implementation of SSO in its products.
+When we talk about the examples of sso, the best is Google’s implementation of SSO in its products.
 For instance, if you’re logged in to Gmail, you automatically gain access to all other products of Google like YouTube, Google Drive, Google Photos, etc.

 **2. What is the difference between single sign-on (SSO) and social login?**